ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 leader appears).

 ### More Details
-First of all, we must say, that in a sync quorum, we can have nodes from different epochs.
-But when building the sync basis, we will only be interested in the nodes from the most recent epoch, i.e. the nodes with the highest epoch number.
+First of all, it should be noted that the sync quorum can include nodes from different epochs.
+However, when building the sync basis, we will only be interested in nodes from the last epoch, i.e. nodes with the highest epoch number.

 Second, a node is synchronized with the sync basis only when it has all completed and no interskip transactions.
 At the same time, nodes from previous epochs cannot trust their completed and interrupted transactions (that are after checkpoint), so they have to reload the former and delete the latter.

 Finally, to speed up the synchronization process, we can resort to some optimizations, for example, try to minimize the number of insteskips in the sync basis.

-### Process
+### Synchronization Process
 We will call a follower from the last epoch, which has the sync basis checkpoint as a ready follower.
 The ready follower does not need to synchronize if it is in the sync quorum.
 Moreover, if the sync quorum is filled with only ready followers, the manager can skip the synchronization phase altogether.

 To all other followers, the manager sends the sync basis.
-It allows a node to receive data from different sources simultaneously during synchronization, which can significantly speed up this process.
+Which allows a node to receive data from different sources simultaneously during synchronization, that can significantly speed up this process.

 #### Dynamic Sync Quorum
 Thus, if we have most of the live nodes from the last epoch and they are all in